 David also mentioned that he is associated with 30 LLCs.
 Assuming he is in a position within those LLCs where he can apply for credit cards, in my experience Chase will often issue the same person multiple business cards for different businesses.
 There will be some restriction as to how many you can apply for in the short term, though you should be able to pick up a card a month, if your credit score and business situation qualifies you.

-Ultimate Rewards points can be transferred at a 1:1 ratio to Korean Air, United, Hyatt, and many other programs.
-The card is also great for everyday spend given that it offers double points on dining and travel.
+Ultimate Rewards points can be transferred at a 1:1 ratio to United, Hyatt, and many other programs.
+The card is also great for everyday spend given that it offers 3x points on dining and 2x points on travel.
 This is probably the most-used card in my wallet, and ideally David would be able to leverage this card for some of the wedding dining expenses as well.

 Both the Ink and Sapphire Preferred cards accrue Ultimate Rewards points, which I find incredibly valuable due to their extensive transfer partners.
 David could easily earn 105,000 Ultimate Rewards points by signing up for one of the Ink cards in conjunction with the Sapphire Preferred (and even more if he maximizes the bonus categories).
 And based on David’s current business situation, it seems like he could get a lot more Ink cards than that, potentially.